NogoApps/workflow/README.md

 ## Codacy

-The codacy make some automatic reviews and give us a better look in the code.
+The codacy make some automatic reviews and give us a better look in the code and Travis integration make the build online.

 # Git